Tender kale greens with roasted butternut squash and crisp tart apples. Tossed with salty feta and roasted pecans in a 4-ingredient maple vinaigrette.

 - 1 Tbsp.
 Dijon mustard

 - In a large bowl, toss kale leaves with half of the Maple Vinaigrette and use your hands to massage the vinaigrette into the leaves.
-It helps break down some of the toughness.
+It helps break down some of the toughness and reduce bitterness.
+Massage until the leaves just begin to wilt.

-- Arrange apples, butternut squash, red onion, feta, and pecans on top of the kale leaves.
+- Arrange apples, butternut squash, red onions, feta, and pecans on top of the kale leaves.
 Drizzle with the remaining vinaigrette and serve.

 - Whisk all the ingredients in a small bowl until combined.
-Season with salt and pepper as needed
+Season with salt and pepper to taste.